busekcoban/AmazonPrimeDash/README.md

 Also you can try the project [here](https://busekcoban.pythonanywhere.com/).

-Feel free to reach out if you have any questions or inquiries regarding this project.
+Feel free to reach out if you have any questions for the project.